eldercrow/mxnet-yolo/README.md

 This code is not working yet.

+Changes from the original algorithm:
+- Focal loss for classifier training.
+- IOU loss for regressor training.
+- MobileNet for backbone network.

 TODO:
 - Apply plateau learning scheduler.
 - (done) Replace cpp layers to python layers.